NorSC/supervisor-search/_supervisors/kamlesh-mistry.md

   - Python
   - TensorFlow
 additional_details: |-
   1. Using Machine Learning for AI agent behaviour in Games.
   2. Procedural content generation in Games.
   3. Face emotion recognition
+  4. Object Recognition and applications
+  5. Improving VR experience in Games.
+additional_details_msc: |-

+  1. Using Machine Learning for AI agent behaviour in Games.
+  2. Procedural content generation in Games.
+  3. Face emotion recognition